Looking for healthy pescatarian meals for beginners? These 15 pescatarian recipes are so tasty and satisfying you will never miss the meat.

 First is that it is surprisingly easy.
 Fish is simple to prepare and season.
 I find cooking it in the oven is easiest for me but grilling works very well too.
 It’s also really delicious to pan-sear it on the stovetop but for beginners, I find it’s easiest just to bake.

-Second is to not overcook your fish or seafood.
+The second is to not overcook your fish or seafood.
 Fish and seafood cooks fast and overcooking it is the easiest way to make it taste bad.
 Fish usually cooks in around 10 minutes in the oven… depending on the type and thickness.
 It is done as soon as it starts to flake apart with a fork.
 Shrimp takes just a few minutes to cook and is done when the shrimp turn pink and just start to curl.
 I give individual cooking times in my recipes but it does vary due to the size and thickness of the seafood you happen to have.

 Now let’s get cooking!
 Here are my favorite healthy pescatarian meals for beginners.